JanFrog/-/README.md

 An simple C++ program which enable you to shutdown your computer after custom time.

-Implemented through CMD, no GUI
+Implemented through CMD (without GUI)